casperhsia/dataScience_hw/hw04/README.md

 ##Requirement
 To run the program, you need the package **package e1071**.

-Then you have to install and include it:
+You have to install and include it:

     install.packages("e1071")
     library("e1071")